 From pv magazine Spain

-Spanish scientist José Antonio G. I. has developed a system that is able to generate and store hydrogen on-site from tap water without electrolysis.
+Spanish inventor José Antonio G. I. has developed a system that is able to generate and store hydrogen on-site from tap water without electrolysis.

 “Until now, the most common way to produce hydrogen is by electrolysis.
 However, this process implies a significant electrical consumption that makes it not interesting from an economic point of view,” he told pv magazine.